crate/crate/docs/general/builtins/aggregation.rst

 ``stddev(column)``
 ------------------

-The ``stddev`` aggregate function computes the `Standard Deviation`_ of the set of non-null values in a column.
+The ``stddev`` aggregate function computes the population  `Standard Deviation`_ of the set of non-null values in a column.
 It is a measure of the variation of data values.
 A low standard deviation indicates that the values tend to be near the mean.

 ``stddev`` is defined on all numeric types and on timestamp.
 It always returns ``double precision`` values.
 If all values were null or we got no value at all